How to Keep Cell Phones Charged During a Power Outage

 Your cell phone is an essential tool during an emergency.
 Here are some helpful tips to keep it charged during a power outage.

 The cell phone is pretty much technology’s answer to the Swiss army knife.
-Just one phone with a data plan can give you access to local emergency updates and cutting-edge weather-tracking apps, as well as providing a way to communicate with the outside world when other methods fail.
+Just one phone with a data plan can give you access to local emergency updates and cutting-edge weather-tracking apps.
+Crucially, they also allow you to communicate with the outside world when other methods fail.

 How to Conserve Cell Phone Battery